Bill Dwyer (mobster): Entry into professional sports

 The Americans flourished, and Dwyer secretly purchased the Pittsburgh Pirates of the NHL, using ex-boxer Benny Leonard as the front man who appeared to be the team's owner.
 The team folded in 1930 as the Philadelphia Quakers.
 In 1930, Dwyer also purchased the NFL's Dayton Triangles for $2,500, relocated them to Ebbets Field and renamed them the Brooklyn Dodgers.
 He bought the team with Jack Depler, a former player for the NFL's Orange Tornadoes.

 By the end of the 1932 season, Dwyer had enough of professional football.
 The Dodgers, had cost him an estimated $30,000 in just three years.
 The team was then purchased by two former New York Giants players, Chris Cagle and John Simms Kelly for $25,000.

-In 1935-36, the United States government won a big lawsuit against Dwyer, leaving him virtually penniless except for his ownership of the Americans, and he was losing money here, also.
+In 1935-36, the United States government won a big lawsuit against Dwyer, stripping him of almost all of his fortune.
+What remaining money he had left was tied up in the Americans, and he was losing money here, also.
 Just before the 1936-37 season, the NHL took control of the Americans, claiming that the financial status of the team was critical.
-Dwyer filed a lawsuit against the NHL for this, but the NHL settled by letting him own the Americans in 1936-37 to give him time to pay his debts.
+Dwyer filed a lawsuit against the NHL challenging this action, then setting with the NHL, which let him retain the Americans in 1936-37 to give him time to pay his debts.
 Red Dutton, who was manager and coach of the team, lent Bill $20,000 for the team and Dwyer promptly lost it all in a craps game.
-When, at the end of the season, he could not pay the debts he owed, the NHL ordered the team under its control.
+When, at the end of the season, he could not pay the debts he owed, the NHL pushed Dwyer out altogether and took full control of the team.
+The Amerks would remain wards of the league, with Dutton as operating head, until they suspended operations in 1942, never to return.